mturk/llibiconv/README.md

-# tinylibiconv : Overview
+# Libiconv Lite : Overview

-tinylibiconv is Microsoft Windows port of [GNU libiconv](https://www.gnu.org/software/libiconv) project providing only the library part of libiconv project.
+llibiconv is Microsoft Windows port of [GNU libiconv](https://www.gnu.org/software/libiconv) project providing only the library part of libiconv project.

 Headers and make files are manually created from original template files, meaning that there is no need for additional configuration steps.

-Source files are kept intact ensuring that tinylibiconv will behave exactly the same as libiconv.
+Source files are kept intact ensuring that llibiconv will behave exactly the same as libiconv.

 # License